Design and Simulation

-To answer this question, we run a Load-Pull simulation, which basically tries, systematically, different impedances on the amplifier output and calculates the resulting output power and efficiency.
-From microwave theory, we find that the output powers and efficiencies will appear on circiles of impedance, such that any impedance on that circle would produce the same power or efficiency.
+To answer this question, we run a Load-Pull simulation, which basically tries, systematically, different impedance on the amplifier output and calculates the resulting output power and efficiency.
+From microwave theory, we find that the output powers and efficiencies will appear on circles of impedance, such that any impedance on that circle would produce the same power or efficiency.
 This will become clear when we perform load pull on our circuit.

 You should find this schematic Load Pull Template:

 There is nothing for you to modify or change on the Load Pull Template.